 Applicants who participate in the program can expect the following outcomes:

-- Progression along the commercialization pathway in multiple areas including Product-Market Fit, Business Readiness, Regulatory Compliance, and Product Development.
+- Accelerated progression along the commercialization pathway in multiple areas including Product-Market Fit, Business Readiness, Regulatory Compliance, and Product Development.

 Alberta Innovates will contribute up to $300,000 CAD to support approved projects over a maximum term of 24 months.

-Please note that you will need to create an account to access our online application portal.
-If you have any questions about the application process or concerns about your project’s eligibility, feel free to contact Alberta Innovates at any time.
+(Please note: You will need to create an account to access our online application portal.
+If you have any questions about the application process or concerns about your project’s eligibility, feel free to contact Alberta Innovates at any time. )

 Additional Supports & Resources